The Best Beach in Sardinia and Italy: Updated for 2023

 How to reach the beach

-It must be said that the hike is not the easiest so if you don’t feel up to it, or have young kids, then boat is the best option.
-I've tried the hike and I now go by boat – enough said!!
+It must be said that the hike is not the easiest, so if you don’t feel up to it or have young kids, then a boat is the best option.
+I've tried the hike, and I now go by boat—enough said!!

 Cala Fuili

-Beautiful white sand and limpid blue sea shaded by thick junipers makes this yet another beautiful beach and one of the best beaches in Sardinia.
+The beautiful white sand and limpid blue sea, shaded by thick junipers, make this yet another beautiful beach.

-Not, in my view, as stunning as Cala Luna this beach is still exquisite and is easier to reach on foot and by car.
+Not, in my view, as stunning as Cala Luna, this beach is still exquisite and easier to reach on foot and by car.
 The view from the top of the hills around the beach is out of this world.

 How to reach the beach